mchtyldzx/C_Sharp_Advanced_Programming/Lab2_DocumentManagementSystem/README.md

   - Polymorphism (different ways to print)
   - Abstract classes and methods
   - Properties and methods
-- Exception handling
+- Exception handling (with custom exceptions)
 - Console colors to make it look nice
 - Lists to store documents

-## What Is Needed To Run This
-- .NET 6.0 (or newer)
-- Visual Studio 2022 (Community Edition is fine)

-Mücahit Yıldız